Some Mardi Gras parade planners ban plastic beads to cut back on waste

 HILL: Glass beads.

-BLOOM: Notably, much smaller than the usual plastic beads.
-The group putting this parade on - called the Krewe of Freret -used 250,000 strands of plastic beads last year.
+BLOOM: Notably, much smaller than the usual plastic beads - the group putting this parade on, called the Krewe of Freret, used 250,000 strands of plastic beads last year.
 But this year, they're not using any.
-Hill says she's happy to see that.

-HILL: I love that so many of the crews are doing that.
+HILL: I love that so many of the krewes are doing that.
 It's so important, and they're throwing less.

 BOBBY HJORTSBERG: Honestly, it was a very easy decision.